 Figure 3, page 11 represents an installation with all accessory items that might be required under various operating conditions.
 Inlet piping should be completely free of valves or other restrictions.
 When a shut-off valve can not be avoided, make sure a full size vacuum relief is installed nearest the unit inlet.
-This will help protect against unit overload caused by accidental closing of the shut-off valve.
+This will protect against unit overload caused by accidental closing of the shut-off valve.

 Need for an inlet silencer will depend on unit speed and pressure, as well as sound-level requirements in the general surroundings.
 An inlet filter is recommended, especially in dusty or sandy locations.
-A discharge silencer is also normally suggested, even though WHISPAIR $^{\text{M}}$ units operate at generally lower noise levels than conventional rotary blowers.
-Specific recommendations on silencing can be obtained from your local Roots distributor.
+A discharge silencer is also normally suggested, even though Whispair units operate at generally lower noise levels than conventional rotary blowers.
+Specific recommendations on silencing can be obtained from ROOTS.